maekitalo/wjson/README.md

 standard output is used.
 Note that `cxxtools::Arg<bool>` removes that -b from the command line if found.

-Writing that class into a file _wjsonc.cpp_ and compiling with
+Putting that class into a file _wjsonc.cpp_ and compiling with

     g++ -o wjsonc -lcxxtools wjsonc.cpp

-Creates our program.
+creates our program.
 Running it with _./jsonc -b_ outputs the above structure.
 Without -b the output is also valid JSON without any whitespace, which is hard to read for humans but compact and easy to read with a JSON deserializer.